cortoproject/corto/runtime/src/vstore/README.md

 }
 ```
 Note the `query` member, which specifies the mount point.
 This is yet another
 clue that the mount class actually inherits from the subscriber class.
+Indeed,
+mounts use the subscriber query to subscribe for data in the virtual store.

 Now, add this line to the main function in `MyMount/src/MyMount.c`:
 ```c